jyellick/obc-docs/protocol-spec.md

 3. chain-code [invocations &] state, i.e., successive updates to the state of a specific chain-code, when one or more functions of its are invoked
 4. all the above

-Notice, that from the first releases, we aim to offer the capability to the application to leverage our PKI & blockchain infrastructure to build their own access control policies and enforcement mechanisms.
-This is the topic of Section 7.
+Notice, that we aim to offer the capability to the application to leverage our PKI & blockchain infrastructure to build their own access control policies and enforcement mechanisms.

-### 4.3.2 Transaction confidentiality
 To support finer-grain confidentiality, i.e., restrict read-access to the plain-text of a chain-code to a subset of users that the chain-code creator defines, we move to the public key setting for encryption.
 Here a chain is to be bound to a single long�term encryption key-pair (PK<sub>chain</sub>, SK<sub>chain</sub>) [as opposed to the symmetric encryption key Kchain, that we use in the first release].
 Initially, this key-pair is to be stored and maintained by each chain's PKI.
 In later releases, however, we can move away from this restriction, as chains (and the associated key-pairs) can be triggered through